CSCfi/csc-user-guide/docs/computing/running/fireworks.md

     }
 ]
 ```

-The `singleshot` option was used above to launch a single job.
-If you have multiple workflows in your LaunchPad ready to be executed, you can use the `rapidfire` option to execute them all in separate batch jobs.
+When the batch job starts, a launch directory is created for each Firework within which the particular job will be executed and the state of the Firework is updated accordingly as `RUNNING`.
+So if your workflow consists of two Fireworks such as in this example, two `launcher_*` directories will be created by default.
+This behavior can, however, be altered and controlled as described in the [official FireWorks documentation](https://materialsproject.github.io/fireworks/controlworker.html).
+Finally, upon successful completion, the state of the Firework is marked as `COMPLETED`, allowing any dependent Fireworks to launch.

 !!!
 Note
-    The `rapidfire` mode is designed such that it will continuously pull jobs from the LaunchPad that are marked as `READY`.
-This state applies also for jobs that have already been submitted, but are still queueing.
-Consequently, too many workflows can accidentally be submitted!
-To control this, the `-m` and `--nlaunches` flags can be used to limit the number of simultaneous jobs in the queue and the total number of jobs to be submitted, respectively.
-For further details, see the [official FireWorks documentation on launching jobs through a queue](https://materialsproject.github.io/fireworks/queue_tutorial.html).

-When the batch job starts, a launch directory is created for each Firework within which the particular job is run.
-So if your workflow consists of two Fireworks such as in this example, two `launcher_*` directories are created by default.
-This can, however, be altered and controlled as described in the [official FireWorks documentation](https://materialsproject.github.io/fireworks/controlworker.html).
+    Errors during a run will result in a `FIZZLED` Firework, and any jobs depending on the crashed one will not be able to start.
+The official FireWorks documentation has an in-depth description on [how to deal with failures and crashes](https://materialsproject.github.io/fireworks/failures_tutorial.html).